livioribeiro/nomad-lxd-terraform/README.md

 The proxy configuration exposes the services at `{{ service name }}.apps.localhost`.

+## Nomad ACL authentication

+Nomad will be configured with authentication from Vault and a Keycloak instance deployed as a service.

+There will be 2 users on both authentication mechanism: `admin` and `operator`, with passwords equal to their respective usernames.

 ## NFS and CSI Plugin

 For storage with the NFS node, a CSI plugin will be configured using the [RocketDuck CSI plugin](https://gitlab.com/rocketduck/csi-plugin-nfs).